For the Best Results, Use the Latest Version.

 Step 2: Activate the Transform feature

-Click the clip in the timeline, then the property panel will appear on the left side of the interface.
-Alternatively, you can right-click the clip in the timeline and scroll to select Add Animation.
+Click the clip in the timeline, and then the property panel will appear on the right side of the interface.
 Then, click the button beside properties like Transform to activate the feature.

 Step 3: Add keyframes